mpg57/SameGame/README.md

 # SameGame
-Created a version of the game 'Same Game' using Java and JavaFX for EECS132 (Introduction to Programming in Java) at Case Western reserve University.

-Mia Gorczyca
+This is a version of the tile-matching puzzle game 'Same Game'.
+My version of the game is inspired by the band Gorillaz.